-Police say man said he was FBI agent then assaulted elderly couple
+Police: Man said he was FBI agent, then assaulted elderly couple in Virginia Beach

-Virginia Beach, Va. – A man remains held in the Virginia Beach abduction, assault and impersonating an FBI agent after police say he attacked an elderly couple.
+VIRGINIA BEACH, Va. - A man remains held in the Virginia Beach Jail on charges of abduction, assault and impersonating an FBI agent after police say he attacked an elderly couple.

-44-year-old Alex Karlins was arrested on January 9th after an incident on the 900 block of North Hilltop Road at around noon.
+44-year-old Alex Karlins was arrested on January 9 after an incident in the 900 block of N. Hilltop Road around noon.

-Police allege that victims were in a car and saw Karlins on foot in the neighborhood.
+Police allege that a woman was in a car and saw Karlins on foot in the neighborhood.

-Police say the victim asked him if he needed anything because he looked out of place.
+They say she asked him if he needed anything because he looked out of place.

 Karlins is accused of identifying himself as law enforcement.

-The victim asked for credentials.
+The victim then asked for credentials.

-Police says the suspect attempted to open the victim’s car door and told her “she was under arrest”.
+Police says the suspect attempted to open the victim’s car door and told her “she was under arrest."

 They say the woman's husband saw what was going on from a distance and came over to help.

-Police accuse Karlins of physically assaulting the man then pushing down the female.
+Police accuse Karlins of physically assaulting the man, then pushing his wife to the ground.

-Police say Karlins was charged with kidnapping because he allegedly did not allow the victims to get up after being knocked down.
+Police say Karlins was charged with kidnapping because he allegedly did not allow the victims to get up after he knocked them down.

-They called police and Karlin was arrested a short distance away.
+They called police, and Karlin was arrested a short distance away.

 He declined an interview with News 3 from jail.